silnrsi/font-ramsina/documentation/source/charset.md

 The following character ranges are supported by this font:

-Unicode block | East Syriac Marcus New support
+Unicode block | Ramsina support
 ------------- | ---------------
 Arabic | only includes 060C, 061B, 061F, 0640, 0651
 Syriac 	| ✓ (does not include 0727 as that character is only used in the Christian Palestinian Aramaic style)